Services

 Consultations

-• What to Expect from Your Male Hormone Optimisation Pathway
+What to Expect from Your Male Hormone Optimisation Pathway

 Step 1: Book Online

-Schedule your video appointment via our secure portal.
+Schedule your secure appointment via our portal.

 Your doctor will:

-Step 3: Diagnostic Work-Up (Pathology ± Imaging)
+Step 3: Diagnostic Work-Up

-• Two early-morning (before 9 am), fasting total testosterone levels on separate days (2–4 weeks apart)
+• Two early-morning (before 9 am), fasting total testosterone levels on separate days (2–4 weeks apart).

-• LH, FSH, prolactin, ± TSH
+• LH, FSH, prolactin, ± TSH.

-• FBC/haematocrit, LFTs, lipids, HbA1c/fasting glucose
+• FBC/haematocrit, LFTs, lipids, HbA1c/fasting glucose.

-• Full symptom review and interpretation of results
+• Review and interpretation of results.

-• Confirmation (or exclusion) of biochemical hypogonadism
+• Confirmation (or exclusion) of biochemical hypogonadism.

 • Discussion of benefits, risks, alternatives, fertility implications, and formulation options.

-Step 5: Shared Decision-Making & Treatment Planning
+Step 5: Treatment Planning (if appropriate)

-• Provide written informed consent documentation
+• Provide informed consent documentation and arrange monitoring schedule.

-Step 6: Ongoing Monitoring & Follow-Up
+Step 6: Ongoing Monitoring & Safety

-• Additional monitoring for high-risk or symptomatic patients
+• Additional monitoring for high-risk or symptomatic patients.

 Compliance & Clinical Standards